Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Characterisation of the features

 An alternative way to assess whether interstellar extinction may contribute to the magnitude separation between the features is the following: If both features have approximately the same extinction, then their magnitude separation computed from the difference of the means of the two Gaussians should be equal to the one obtained by averaging over the Gaussian means obtained for each $0.05$\,mag bin that were computed above to compare the slopes of the two features (see Fig. \ref{cmd_fit}).
 The latter value is $0.86 \pm 0.03$ mag and $0.75 \pm 0.03$ mag for F1 and F2, respectively.
 The uncertainty refers to the standard deviation of the distribution of the distances.
-Comparing both values we can assume that extinctions between features are very similar in both cases.
+Comparing these two values, we can assume that extinctions between features are very similar in both cases.

 Finally, we computed the extinction to each clump from the measured magnitudes of each star.
 We assumed the extinction index $2.30 \pm 0.08$ derived in \citet{Nogueras-Lara:2018aa}.
 We computed the theoretical intrinsic colours $J-H$ and $H-K_s$ expected for the stars in the clumps.
 All these stars lie along a (reddened) red giant branch and will therefore have similar intrinsic colours if their luminosities are not extremely different.
-Thus, we chose a RC theoretical model to calculate the intrinsic colours following the methodology described in Sec.\,6.1.\ of \citet{Nogueras-Lara:2018aa}.
+Thus, we chose an RC theoretical model to calculate the intrinsic colours following the method described in Sec.\,6.1.\ of \citet{Nogueras-Lara:2018aa}.
 We created a grid of extinctions in steps of 0.01 mag and computed the corresponding reddened colours.
-Then, we defined a $\chi^2$ of the differences between the grid of colours and the real data for each RC feature.
-We computed the average extinctions and obtained almost equal values for stars belonging to each featue.
+Then, we defined the $\chi^2$ of the differences between the grid of colours and the real data for each RC feature.
+We computed the average extinctions and obtained almost equal values for stars belonging to each feature.
 The mean values are $A_{K_{s\_bright}} = 1.19 \pm 0.08$ and $A_{K_{s\_faint}} = 1.20 \pm 0.08$ for F1 and $A_{K_{s\_bright}} =1.47 \pm 0.10$ and $A_{K_{s\_faint}} = 1.48 \pm 0.10$, for F2.
-The uncertainty corresponds to systematics and the statistical one is negligible.
-The systematics were computed analogously to the ones in Sec.\,6.1. of \citet{Nogueras-Lara:2018aa}.
+The uncertainty corresponds to systematics and the statistical uncertainty is negligible.
+The systematics were computed analogously to those in Sec.\,6.1. of \citet{Nogueras-Lara:2018aa}.

 We conclude that there is no significant difference in absolute interstellar extinction between the two groups of stars.
 With the obtained absolute extinction values and the slopes of the features, we computed the extinction index using the following expression: